AdobeDocs/asset-compute.en/help/test-custom-application.md

 ### Test output {#test-output}

-The detailed test output including the logs of the custom application are made available in the `build` folder at the root of the Firefly app as demonstrated in the `aio app test` output.
+The detailed test output including the logs of the custom application are made available in the `build` folder at the root of the Adobe Developer App Builder app as demonstrated in the `aio app test` output.

 ### Mock external services {#mock-external-services}